 In summertime, Poles enjoy botwinka, which is the name for a soup made from young beets – their roots, stalks and leaves.

-Sour cucumber soup with shredded or chopped cucumbers is typically Polish, omnipresent in daily cooking.
+Sour cucumber soup with shredded or chopped gherkins is typically Polish, omnipresent in daily cooking.
 Gherkins (sour cucumbers), common in Poland, are prepared in a similar way to sauerkraut, beets and rye flour.
-They ferment in brine with spices, dill and garlic.
+They are fermented in brine with spices, dill and garlic.
 The naturally present Lactobacillus bacteria cover the skin of cucumbers in summertime, allowing them to ferment.
-Potatoes or rice, chopped dill are typically added.
+Potatoes and chopped dill are typically added.
 The liquid produced during fermentation is rich in vitamins and minerals and can be drunk as a hangover remedy.

 This is an ancient but extraordinarily vivid pink soup which is commonly eaten during summertime.
-It calls for young beets, their leaves and stalks, soured milk (buttermilk or kefir), acid beet juice (zakwas), freshly chopped dill and chives, chopped cucumber, and hard boiled eggs.
-A century ago the soup was still usually served with crayfish tails and veal meat, which nowadays is a luxury.
-The soup is called "Lithuanian" because it originated on the Lithuanian territory (Poland and Lithuania were an joined in a political union for several centuries).
-Traditional recipes advise to add a lot of fresh sour cream which, nowadays, may seem excessive because of the fat and calorie content.
+It calls for young beets, their leaves and stalks, soured milk (buttermilk or kefir), acid beet juice (zakwas), freshly chopped dill and chives, chopped cucumber, and hard-boiled eggs.
+A century ago, the soup was still usually served with crayfish tails and veal meat, which nowadays is a luxury.
+The soup is called 'Lithuanian' because it originated in Lithuanian territory (Poland and Lithuania were joined in a political union for several centuries).
+Traditional recipes advise a lot of fresh sour cream which, nowadays, may seem excessive because of the fat and calorie content.
 Some cooks add chopped radishes and gherkins.
-Nowadays the most popular accompaniment to the soup is hardboiled eggs or potatoes.
+Nowadays, the most popular accompaniment to the soup is hard-boiled eggs or potatoes.

 Cabbage soup (kapuśniak)

-This rustic soup is made with sauerkraut (fermented cabbage) with smoked bacon, ribs, sausage, potatoes and spices like bay leaves, all spice, pepper, sweet paprika; some also add a bit of tomato paste.
-There are versions of the soup which use a mixture of sauerkraut and white cabbage or in the summer, white cabbage only.
-For ages cabbage has been one of the stapes of Poland’s diet.
+This rustic soup is made with sauerkraut (fermented cabbage) with smoked bacon, ribs, sausage, potatoes and spices like bay leaves, allspice, pepper, sweet paprika; some also add a bit of tomato paste.
+There are versions of the soup which use a mixture of sauerkraut and white cabbage or, in the summer, white cabbage only.
+For ages, cabbage has been one of the staples of Poland’s diet.
 In autumn and winter, the cabbage soup is frequently prepared with a broth made from smoked bacon or ribs.
 It is available in every eatery carrying traditional Polish food.
-In the south of Poland, a local version called "kwaśnica" has a long history in the countryside.
+In the south of Poland, a local version called kwaśnica has a long history in the countryside.
 This local version was traditionally served after a pig's slaughtering.

-As strange as it may sound to foreigners, in traditional households and in schools people eat fruit soups in the summertime as main course.
+As strange as it may sound to foreigners, both in traditional households and in schools, people eat fruit soups in the summertime as a main course.
 They are served with noodles or croutons.
-When in season, strawberries, raspberries or bilberries are unexpensive in Poland; people buy bags of them and consume them in large amounts.
-However, fruits soups are a bit forgotten already now that a wider variety of fare has become available.
+When in season, strawberries, raspberries or bilberries are inexpensive in Poland; people buy bags of them and consume them in large amounts.
+However, fruit soups are a bit forgotten already now that a wider variety of fare has become available.

-During the harsh Polish winters, thick soups with barley groats or other grains remedy against a cold.
-"Krupnik" is a soup traditionally made with barley groats, and comes from the word "krupy", meaning porridge.
+During harsh Polish winters, thick soups with barley groats or other grains remedy against a cold.
+Krupnik is a soup traditionally made with barley groats, and comes from the word krupy, meaning 'porridge'.
 However a lot of people use various types of groats and meats.
 Krupnik is also a good hearty vegetarian winter soup option.
-As opposed to sour rye soup, bortsch or cucumber soup, krupnik is not acidic at all.
+As opposed to sour rye soup, borscht or cucumber soup, krupnik is not acidic at all.
 It is often served to children.
-In Polish the word “krupnik” has another meaning as well.
+In Polish, the word 'krupnik' has another meaning as well.
 It is also a type of sweet honey and herb vodka, which you can find in every Polish liquor store, prepared after a traditional formula.

 In the not so distant past, Poland was a multicultural country.
-Some local specialties survived despite historical changes.
-Czernina (czarnina) is a soup made of duck blood and clear poultry broth with spices, dried fruits, fine noodles or little dumplings.
-During the 19th century the soup had a cultural significance because it was served to young men applying for the hand of their beloved ones after the parents rejected their proposal.
-It is still a specialty in Kashubia and Greater Poland (north and west of the country).
+Some local specialities survived despite historical changes.
+Czernina (or czarnina) is a soup made from duck blood and clear poultry broth with spices, dried fruits, fine noodles or little dumplings.
+During the 19th century, the soup had a cultural significance because it was served to young men applying for the hand of their beloved ones after the parents rejected their proposal.
+It is still a speciality in Kashubia and Greater Poland (north and west of the country).

 Stale bread soup (wodzionka)

-Wodzionka is a Silesian (south of Poland) bread or water soup made from stale bread, water and fat – prepared by soaking bread in boiling water along with garlic, pepper, bay leaves and other seasoning, bacon, lard or butter.
+Poles really love bread, so perhaps it's no surprise they have a soup made from it too.
+Wodzionka is a Silesian (south-west Poland) bread or water soup made from stale bread, water and fat – prepared by soaking bread in boiling water along with garlic, pepper, bay leaves and other seasoning, bacon, lard or butter.
 It is served with potatoes.

 And one more...
 Flaki!

 At our readers’ request, we have added another surprising dish to our list: tripe soup.
-To an unsuspecting dinner guest, a bowl of flaki may seem to contain thick noodles, but in truth they are strips of beef tripe in a rich marjoram-flavored broth.
-The dish is rumored to have been a favorite of King Władysław Jagiełło.
+To an unsuspecting dinner guest, a bowl of flaki may seem to contain thick noodles, but in truth they are strips of beef tripe in a rich marjoram-flavoured broth.
+The dish is rumoured to have been a favourite of King Władysław Jagiełło.